3. Confined space safety legislation

 Management of Health and Safety at Work Regulations 1999

-Management of Health and Safety at Work Regulations state you must assess the risks to employees.
-You need to make arrangements for their health and safety by effective
+The Management of Health and Safety at Work Regulations (external site) state you must assess the risks to employees.
+You need to make arrangements for their health and safety by effective:

-Personal Protective Equipment Regulations 1992 require you to consider the impacts of personal protection on work activities.
+The Personal Protective Equipment Regulations 1992 (external site) require you to consider the impacts of personal protection on work activities.
 You need to ensure suitable equipment is provided and used.

-Provision and use of Work Equipment Regulations 1998 also requires you to consider the impact on work in confined spaces.
+The Provision and Use of Work Equipment Regulations 1998 (external site) also require you to consider the impact on work in confined spaces.

 Health and Safety at Work etc Act 1974

-Health and Safety at Work etc Act places the general duty on you to ensure the health, safety at work of all your employees.
+The Health and Safety at Work etc Act (external site) places the general duty on you to ensure the health, safety at work of all your employees.